AdaGold/BankAccounts/README.md

 - Use a CSV file for loading data

 ### Requirements
+- Read through the "Wave 2" `xdescribe` block in `specs/account_spec.rb`
+  - Change `xdescribe` to `describe` so that the block will run
+  - Notice that there are a bunch of tests with descriptions, but none of them have any code
+  - These tests are your responsibility!
+Fill them in as you work on the wave.
+  - Follow good TDD practices.
+Remember the testing cycle: red-green-refactor.
 - Update the `Account` class to be able to handle all of these fields from the CSV file used as input.
   - For example, manually choose the data from the first line of the CSV file and ensure you can create a new instance of your Account using that data
 - Add the following **class** methods to your existing `Account` class